CMMC Level 2 Scoping CUI Assets CRMA Assessment Boundary // 7 MIN READ

 • Out-of-Scope Assets

 Assets physically or logically isolated from all CUI and security functions.
-Not assessed — but the isolation must be demonstrable.
+Not assessed — but the logical isolation must be demonstrable through network segmentation evidence and firewall rules.
 A claimed Out-of-Scope designation without documented controls will not survive assessor review.

 If you have 800 computers on your network and claim 790 are CRMAs that don't touch CUI, an assessor will not take your word for it.
 They perform random sampling on CRMAs.
 Finding CUI on a single one reclassifies it as a CUI Asset and can stop the assessment.